-Information about amounts paid to the Fund for or by you
+Information about amounts paid to the fund for or by you

-4. Contributions
+4 Contributions

-If you have an employer, who is an Employer Sponsor or a Participating Employer of the Fund, then they must contribute a certain portion of your income to the Fund.
+If you have an employer, who is an Employer Sponsor or a Participating Employer of the fund, then they must contribute a certain portion of your income to the fund.
 In this situation, contributions made personally by you are unlikely to be deductible for taxation purposes although if you are on a smaller wage, you may be entitled to a co-contribution from the Federal Government(that is, the Government will match your payments to set units).

-If you are unemployed or self-employed, then you may make contributions to the Fund yourself.
+If you are unemployed or self-employed, then you may make contributions to the fund yourself.
 These contributions are deductible for tax purposes; for example, the first \$5,000 you contribute is tax deductible.
-After that, you may deduct 75% of contributions over \$5,000 or 75% of the Age-Based Limit (whichever is less).
-When making contributions in this way, you need to notify the trustee by lodging a section 82AAT Notice with the Fund.
-The trustee will provide you with the Notice at the relevant time.
+The amount which is deductible is limited to the lesser of:

+- the first \$5,000 you contribute plus 75% of contributions in excess of \$5,000; and - your Age-Based Limit for the relevant year of income.

-Information about amounts deducted from the Fund
+Information about amounts deducted from the fund

-5. Debits from your Accumulation and Pension Accounts
+5 Debits from your Accumulation and Pension Accounts

-The trustee can make deductions from your Accumulation or Pension Accounts to, for example, meet the Fund's expenses, to pay taxes (or to set aside for anticipated taxes), to pay for an insurance policy or Annuity premiums or to pay an amount to from your Pension Account to your Accumulation Account or vice versa.
+The trustee can make deductions from your Accumulation or Pension Accounts to, for example, meet the fund's expenses, to pay taxes (or to set aside for anticipated taxes), to pay for an insurance policy or Annuity premiums or to pay an amount from your Pension Account to your Accumulation Account or vice versa.

-6. Other Application of Income
+6 Other application of income